jrheiner/neo4j_katacoda/neo4j_case_study/step1.md

 - It contains nodes and relationships.
 - Nodes contain properties (key-value pairs).
 - Nodes can be labeled with one or more labels.
-- Relationships are named and directed, and always have a start and end node.
+- Relationships are named, directed, and always have a start and end node.
 - Relationships can also contain properties.